single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - key: The key to add the new element at.
-This cannot already be a key of the Collection.
+This cannot already be a key of the collection.
 - uri: An optional parameter to specify an exact URI to create the collection at.
 If the URI is relative, the new entry will be added as a relative URI.
 If the URI is absolute, the new entry will be added as an absolute URI.
 If not specified, the collection will generate a new URI for the entry based on a sanitized version of the key.
 When possible, this should be a relative URI based on the key.
 If a collection already exists at the user-provided URI, the operation should fail.
 - The remaining parameters are passed directly to the respective type's `create` static method, except for `context`, which is always set to the current collection's context.